 Of course, many more Americans choose vegetarian and vegan establishments for their takeout meals, and my friends always go vegetarian when they order Mexican.

-According to Stats of 2021, in Vegetarian Share Amongst Its Population, the US Ranks Second in the World With a Percentage of 5% (the Hartman Group)
+According to Stats of 2023, in Vegetarian Share Amongst Its Population, the US Ranks Fourth in the World With a Percentage of 5% (Statista Global Consumer Survey)

-2021 ranked America second in the world, with 5% of its population choosing to be vegetarian.
+2023 ranked America fourth in the world, with 5% of its population choosing to be vegetarian.
 Almost half of America believes a product labeled “plant-based” is healthier than other options.